Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 The radar screen presents the results of the interrogation with lines around the contacts position:

-- line above; the aircraft has a matching transponder mode
+- line above; the aircraft has a matching transponder mode (likely friendly, or at least neutral)
-- line below; the aircraft has a matching transponder code
+- line below; the aircraft has a matching transponder code (likely friendly)

-> 💡 In DCS, a line above and below the contact means it is friendly.
-A single
+> 💡 The Phantom features a full IFF simulation.
+In DCS this system also works
+> with any other cooperating aircraft, such as the M-2000C, F1, JF-17, C-130,
+> F-15E, Harrier and more.
+Other aircraft, or AI-controlled aircraft fall back
+> to coalition based transponders, the Phantoms interrogator then assumes their
+> transponder to be set to the correct codes for their corresponding coalition.
+> See chapter [Mission Editor](../dcs/mission_editor.md#iff) for options on
-> line represents a neutral, e.g. civilian, aircraft.
+> AI-controlled aircraft.

 ![Radar with friendly contacts](../img/radar_iff_friendly.jpg)